 The Best Hardboard Paddle Boards for Dogs:

-What to Consider when Choosing the Right Paddle Board for You and Your Dog
+What to Consider when Choosing the Right Dog Paddle Board

 So you feel that your dog would be the best companion out on the water with you, frankly I think it makes perfect sense!
 Now you have to be able to choose what kind of paddle board would be best for both you and rover.
 When starting out this activity there are a couple of things to keep in mind.

-Stability is definitely the name of the game when paddle boarding with your four legged friend.
-You want a board that can not only feel stable for both you and your fur baby, but also a SUP that can absorb waves without feeling too tippy.
+Stability is definitely the name of the game when paddle boarding with dogs.
+You want a board that can not only feel stable for both you and your fur baby, but also a pet SUP that can absorb waves without feeling too tippy.
 As you and your dog feel more comfortable on the water you can eventually upgrade to a faster touring board like the Sea Eagle NeedleNose 14.

 A Board with a Good Maximum Capacity and Size: